-a.
-Confirming that the applicant possesses a valid certificate from a nationally recognized course in cardiopulmonary resuscitation (CPR) that included a "hands-on" clinical component;

-c.
-Acknowledging that the CPR certificate will be retained and made available to board office staff as part of routine auditing and monitoring.

-13.2(8) Application for issuance of a dental hygiene program faculty permit shall be made to the dental hygiene committee for consideration and recommendation to the board pursuant to 650-Chapter 1.
+- a.
+Confirming that the applicant possesses a valid certificate from a nationally recognized course in cardiopulmonary resuscitation (CPR) that included a "hands-on" clinical component; - b.
+Providing the expiration date of the CPR certificate; and - c.
+Acknowledging that the CPR certificate will be retained and made available to board office staff as part of routine auditing and monitoring. - 13.2(8) Application for issuance of a dental hygiene program faculty permit shall be made to the dental hygiene committee for consideration and recommendation to the board pursuant to 650-Chapter 1.